Change authority for accounts

 }

-1. We pass spl_token_mint account.
-We are changing this mint's authority
+spl_token_mintaccount.
+We are changing this mint's authority - We

 Step-2 : Create a set_mint_token_authority instruction